-- Aboriginal and Torres Strait Islander under-identification the degree to which Aboriginal and Torres Strait Islander service users are not correctly identified or recorded in data collections - Indigenous cost differential to account for the fact that the average cost of providing a government service to Aboriginal and Torres Strait Islander Australians may be more/less than the cost of providing the same service to non-Indigenous Australians - use of substitute Indigenous specific services the degree to which the service use measure includes users of substitute Indigenous specific services.
+- Indigenous under-identification the degree to which the Aboriginal and Torres Strait Islander status of service users is not correctly identified or recorded in data collections - Indigenous cost differential to account for the fact that the average cost of providing a government service to Aboriginal and Torres Strait Islander Australians may be more/less than the cost of providing the same service to non-Indigenous Australians - use of substitute Indigenous specific services the degree to which the service use measure includes users of substitute Indigenous specific services.

-A detailed definition of Indigenous specific expenditure is provided in chapter 3 of the 2014 Report Expenditure Data Manual.
-Chapter 3 of the 2014 Report Expenditure Data Manual also includes frequently asked questions about Indigenous specific and mainstream expenditure.
+A detailed definition of Indigenous specific expenditure is provided in chapter 3 of the 2017 Report Expenditure Data Manual.
+Chapter 3 of the 2017 Report Expenditure Data Manual also includes frequently asked questions about Indigenous specific and mainstream expenditure.